Laragon

 Up and Running

-Part of the reason Ruby on Rails became popular quickly is that it takes a lot of the hard work off your hands, and that’s especially true in starting up a project.
-Rails practices the idea of “sensible defaults” and will, with one command, create a working application ready for your customization.
+Ruby on Rails became popular quickly because it handles much of the hard work for developers, especially when starting a new project.
+Rails follows the principle of "sensible defaults" - with just one command, you can create a working application ready for customization.

-Open the Terminal (Menu > Laragon > Terminal or press Ctrl + Alt + T), type
+1. Open your terminal (Menu > Laragon > Terminal or Ctrl + `)

 gem install rails